-3.1.2 Simulation Application #2: Catastrophe ("Cat") Modeling contractual terms to achieve the financial loss to the company.
+3.1.2.
+Simulation application #2: Cat modeling

+The software vendors for cat modeling typically employ several steps in their calculations of the losses to an insurance portfolio for a given simulated cat event.
+After the software simulates a catastrophic ("cat") event, the software evaluates how the physical phenomenon affects the physical structures in its path.
+Then, in one of the final steps, the software overlays the insurance policy's contractual terms to achieve the financial loss to the company.
 Within this simulation environment, the final step could evolve away from the current deterministic view of the policy limit and towards a stochastic view of the policy limit.
 Moreover, one could consider correlating the individual probabilities that the policy limits fail; the correlation could depend upon geographical location and legal jurisdiction, among other factors.
 An approach to cat modeling simulations that treats policy limit capping of losses as a probable but not definite outcome would be more realistic and would show more severe risk metric output than current models.